 A multi-session series run every other spring to bolster leadership skill development through interactive workshops on personality type and self-awareness, emotional intelligence and interpersonal skills, team dynamics, conflict management and negotiation, organizational leadership, as well as project and time management.
-The LEAD series will be offered again in Spring 2022.
+The LEAD series will be offered in Spring 2020 and again in Spring 2022.
 Dates and times for LEAD series for Spring 2022 will be posted in Fall 2021.
 As a reference, session topics and timing of LEAD series for Spring 2020 are being provided below.
 Learning objectives for the leadership series are for students following the series to be able to:

 - Complete a personality type assessment

 - Identify areas of personal growth needed to improve leadership abilities

 - Describe various leadership roles necessary for organization to operate efficiently and ways in which leaders can effectively lead an organization

 - Utilize emotional self-awareness and positive interpersonal behaviors to effectively manage conflicts

 - Employ positive interpersonal behaviors and inclusive practices in team settings and leadership roles

 - Use strategic methods to effectively negotiate win-win agreements

 - Put into practice sound time and project management strategies with research and other professional projects

 - Develop a personal leadership vision statement and an individual leadership development plan to improve leadership skills needing attention